 Jewel Golf Course Update

-Planning Commission meeting agendas here!
+Planning Commission meeting agendas and minutes here!

 We have started an email list for updates on the process.
 If you would like to be on the Jewel Update email list, please call us and ask to be added - 810-694-1118.